Drone Part 107 vs Recreational Rules: Details with Difference

-The government is trying its best to keep a sharp eye on the commercial and personal use of drones.
+The government is trying its best to keep a sharp eye on drones' commercial and personal use.
 Almost all the drones are to be registered with government websites.

 You can fly the drone in the complete Class G air space without restrictions and permissions from the community if you have the Part 107 license.